- Get Involved

 Zackery Lystedt was a middle-school football player who suffered a debilitating concussion in October 2006.
 Three years later, the state of Washington adopted the Zackery Lystedt Law.
 The law requires athletes under the age of eighteen who are suspected of having sustained a concussion to be removed from practice or a game — and not allowed to return — until they have obtained a written return-to-play authorization from a medical professional trained in the diagnosis and management of concussions.
 The law also stipulates that parents and athletes must read and sign a head injury information sheet annually.

-Similar laws have subsequently been passed in several other states.
+Similar laws have subsequently been passed in other states.
+In fact, every state now has some form of youth sports concussions law.

 - Washington — House Bill 1824